Frequently Asked Questions

 Q: What movement should we use?

 A: Literally any movement is fine; just treat this like a normal club game.
-However, we do recommend that you take care to avoid having all of your best players sitting in the same direction, as this will put some of your players at a disadvantage.
+However, we do recommend that you take care to avoid having all of your best players sitting in the same direction, as this will give those players an unfair advantage.

 Q: How do we submit the results?